Fight Corruption in America:

 Make it illegal for politicians to take money from lobbyists.

 Politicians get extraordinary sums of money in the form of campaign donations from the special interests who lobby them.
-In return, politicians create laws favorable to these special interests – even when those laws hurt their constituents.
+In return, politicians create laws favorable to these special interests – even when those laws hurt voters.

-Under the American Anti-Corruption Act, people who get paid to influence politicians can either lobby or donate – but they can’t do both.
+Under the American Anti-Corruption Act, people who get paid to lobby cannot donate to politicians.

 Ban lobbyist bundling.